tbzvahid/Notes/Zabbix/Notification on Telegram.md

     1-Select Host group then Read and also check Include subgroups click on Add 3-In Problem tag filter
-    1- Select Host group and check Include subgroups Click on Add at last click on Update Create a User and assign User Role and User Group
+    1- Select Host group and check Include subgroups Click on Add at last click on Update